Nutrient Density

 What Is Nutrient Density?

-Nutrient density is a measure of how many essential nutrients (such as vitamins, minerals, fibre, and protein) a food provides per calorie.
-Foods high in essential nutrients whilst being relatively low in calories are considered nutrient-dense.
+Nutrient density is a measure of how many essential nutrients (such as vitamins, minerals, fiber, and protein) a food provides per calorie.
+Foods that are high in essential nutrients but relatively low in calories are considered nutrient-dense.

 For example: